 It’s when I’m at the calmest and most relaxed state that the recipes come easily to me.
 I received an immersion blender as a Christmas gift and of course I knew I wanted to make some sort of soup and put this bad boy to use!

 Butternut Squash is something that had been wanting to do for quite some time as I have heard it has a creamy texture that can be use in both savory and sweet dishes.
-What better dish than a soup when you feel like you’re coming down with something?
+What better dish than a bowl of soup when you feel like you’re coming down with something?

 For this recipe I used turkey broth, but you can substitute with chicken or vegetable broth if you like.